 As you can see, only the three AUD pairs ended up with significant gains from Jan-2009 to Feb-2012.
 AUDUSD led the pack with 57%, followed by AUDJPY at 38% and AUDCHF at 35%.
-All other pairs except for GBPUSD ended up negative for for this three year period.
+All other pairs except for GBPUSD ended up negative for this three-year period.

-My speculation as to the why of this phenomena is that the the higher yield of the AUD pair enticed the carry trade investors to invest in this currency, driving it up.
-Ideally, if one had the foresight to see that all the currencies had hit their basement in 2008 and were bound for a recovery, one would have been most wise to prefer the AUD pairs for their greater yield.
+The speculation as to the why of this phenomenon is that the higher yield of the AUD pair enticed the carry trade investors to invest in this currency, driving it up.
+Ideally, if one had the foresight to see that all the currencies had hit their basement in 2008 and were bound for recovery, one would have been most wise to prefer the AUD pairs for their greater yield.

 Caution: Carry Trades Can Be Dangerous (A Look Back to GBPJPY, 2007-2009)

 What now can be said about AUDUSD and AUDJPY and AUDCHF as the new carry trades?
-Again, probably the best time to get on board both these pairs would have been after the worst of the their fall in 2009, and when the interest rate differential started to look attractive in Dec-2009.
-Barring that best opportunity, and you are wanting to flirt with the carry trade today, I would think that the more preferable trade would be on AUDJPY.
+Again, probably the best time to get on board both these pairs would have been after the worst of their fall in 2009, and when the interest rate differential started to look attractive in Dec-2009.
+Barring that best opportunity, and you are wanting to flirt with the carry trade today, the more preferable trade would be on AUDJPY.
 Why?
 The AUDUSD has already risen 5000 pips since its low in 2009.
 This is a significant amount of pips for this pair.
 Bear in mind that the AUDUSD had risen 5000 pips from Jan-2001 to its high in July-2008, right before its fall.
-So 5000 pips might be all it has in its fuel tank, just as 8500 pips was all the GBPJPY had in its fuel tank.
+So, 5000 pips might be all it has in its fuel tank, just as 8500 pips was all the GBPJPY had in its fuel tank.
 It is thus a risky trade at the present time.
-Looking at the historical charts of AUDCHF, I can see that it moves in 2500 pip directions up or down, and since it has already moved 2500 pips from its low in 2009, I would think that is now a risky a trade as well.
+Looking at the historical charts of AUDCHF, you can see that it moves in 2500 pip directions up or down, and since it has already moved 2500 pips from its low in 2009, it is now a risky trade as well.